HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 intranet(s).

-Ability to: Understand and carry out oral and written directions; use courtesy and tact when dealing with others; establish and
+Abilitv to: Understand and carry out oral and written directions-, use courtesy and tact when dealing with others; establish and

-;maintain effective and cooperative work relationships with. indi~zduals at all levels of the organization; demonstrate loyalty to the
+maintain effective and cooperative work relationships with individuals at all levels of the organization; demonstrate loyalty to the

 department, city Government and community.